Skip to content

 INSTRUCTIONS

-Return the pan to medium-high heat and add the remaining 2 tablespoons of the oil or lard.
-When the fat is hot enough to make a drop of the sauce sizzle fiercely, add the blended mixture all at once.
-Stir constantly for 7 or 8 minutes as it thickens and darkens in color—this is the critical step that fuses these disparate flavors into a single voice.
-When I get more than a little spattering, I lay a cookie sheet or spatter screen over most of the pot and stir from the side.
+Cook the mole.
+Return the pan to the heat, this time medium-high, and add the remaining 2 tablespoons of fat.
+When the fat is hot enough to make a drop of the puree sizzle fiercely, add the mixture all at once.
+When the puree hits the hot fat, it's important to stir constantly for 7 or 8 minutes until it has reduced by two-thirds of its original volume and darkened to a thick, rusty-orange paste (about the consistency of tomato paste).
+This is the critical step that fuses the disparate flavors into a harmonious sauce.
+When the mixture begins to splatter, I lay a cookie sheet or splatter screen over most of the pot and stir from the side; my implement of choice is always a blunt-end wooden spatula that won't conduct heat and will thoroughly scrape the bottom of the pan.

 Post navigation